 Vedanta teaches that every soul is potentially divine and that its divinity may be manifested through worship, contemplation, unselfish work, and philosophical discrimination.
 According to Vedanta, Truth is universal and all humankind and all existence are one.
 It preaches the unity of the Godhead, or ultimate Reality, and accepts every faith as a valid means for its own followers to realise the Truth.

-The Dublin branch of the world-wide Ramakrishna Math of Belur Math, India maintains at the "Nivedita House" a Ramakrishna Shrine, a Monastery, a small Library, a Book Sale and conducts regular Classes & Lectures, spiritual counselling, Retreats and Music and Yoga lessons.
+The Dublin branch of the world-wide Ramakrishna Math of Belur Math, India maintains at the "Nivedita House" a Ramakrishna Shrine, a Monastery, a small Library, a Book Sale and conducts regular Classes & Lectures, spiritual counselling, Retreats and Yoga lessons.

 Éire Vedanta Society is a registered charity, with charity registration number 20203638 assigned by Charities Regulator and its CHY number is 22389.
 It welcomes donations in running the Society for the individual's liberation and the good of the world.
 You may make it by doing a bank transfer, by cheque or using our GoFundMe campaign.

 Account Name :